-- Providing a sensitive and thorough interviewing process of the complainant to establish what has happened and who is involved. - Considering all records, evidence and relevant information provided. - Interviewing and making notes of the interviews with all parties that are involved in the complaint, including staff and pupils (a note taker may be used). - Analysing all information in a comprehensive and fair manner. - Liaising with the complainant and clarifying an appropriate resolution to the problem. - Identifying and recommending solutions and courses of actions to take. - Being mindful of timescales and ensuring all parties involved are aware of these timescales. - Responding to the complainant in a clear and understandable manner.
+- Providing a sensitive and thorough interviewing process of the complainant to establish what has happened and who is involved. - Asking the complainant if assistance is required. - Considering all records, evidence and relevant information provided. - Interviewing and making notes of the interviews with all parties that are involved in the complaint, including staff and pupils (a note taker may be used). - Analysing all information in a comprehensive and fair manner. - Liaising with the complainant and clarifying an appropriate resolution to the problem. - Identifying and recommending solutions and courses of actions to take. - Being mindful of timescales and ensuring all parties involved are aware of these timescales. - Responding to the complainant in a clear and understandable manner.